 His body was emaciated; for two years the only thing he could move was his head.
 Standing at his bedside, I told him the angels were coming to take him home.
 He glanced at the ceiling.
 I said, “Daddy, are you trying to tell me they are already here?”
 Again, he looked at the ceiling.
 I desperately needed to know he understood, and I asked explicitly, “If they are here, Dad, show me where they are.”
 Immediately, he turned his head and neck several directions all over the room.
 He closed his eyes and slipped into a coma.
 Moments before he took his final breath, he opened his eyes.
 Suddenly, looking above my mother’s head, a man who had not moved a muscle in two years sat upright in the bed and reached his arms up toward the ceiling!
 The complete awe on his face and the wonder that came from his lips was undeniable!
 His face was illuminated at whatever it was he saw as he took his final breath and slipped away—not unto death, but unto life everlasting!

 Alzheimer’s took away many things, but it could not remove his desire to give, the respect he had for his pastor, or his hunger for the Word.
 Daddy did not forget the Lord—nor did the Lord forget my Daddy!
 God is faithful to the very end.

-JoAnn McIlvain attends Lighthouse Christian Center in Milford, Delaware, where she resides with her husband, Dennis.
+Written by: JoAnn McIlvain.
+She attends Lighthouse Christian Center in Milford, Delaware, where she resides with her husband, Dennis.
 She enjoys teaching and writing and has published the book, Drops in My Bucket.
 She feels passionate about spreading the gospel and telling of the miracles God has performed in their lives.
 In her spare time, she loves scrapbooking and spending time with her family.